arsasf/epok-frontend-nextjs/README.md

 ## About The Project

-What is Epok ?
-E-pok is a modern digital wallet. epok provides convenience in transactions.
+What is E-Pok ?
+E-Pok is a modern digital wallet.
+E-Pok provides convenience in transactions.
-Epok ?
+E-Pok ?
 Easy transactions anywhere and can be used anytime !

 ## Built With